pedro-azevedo-ua/as-final-s3/project-organizatoin/flow.md

   ```
 - Create `PiranhaEventPublisher.cs`
 - Create `Program.cs`
-- TODO expand more in those functions.
-This is not really working
+- run ContentsRUs.Eventing.Publisher
+- check RabbitMQ in the browser if has the messages